 At this point, you should already have enough information to add and configure a protocol to your workspace.

 Managing the list of supported protocols

-A note about scripts ecosystem
+A note about the scripts ecosystem

 In ScanaStudio, protocol decoders (analyzers) are part of the “Scripts ecosystem”.
 ScanaStudio relies on scripts to add various features to the software, among which, the protocol decoding.
-Each protocol is supported via a script that cover one or more feature like:
+Each protocol is supported via a script that covers one or more feature like:

 - Signal decoding

 - Trigger sequence generator (allowing your compatible logic analyzer to trigger on a specific protocol feature)

 - Signal builder and pattern generator (allowing a generator-capable logic analyzer to generate specific packets for a protocol)

 Scripts are open-source and highly collaborative.
 Ikalogic remains the main contributor to the ScanaStudio scripts, always ensuring scripts meet our standards, but we couldn’t get to where we are without the input of many active users who suggested fixes, updates and new features.
 Some scripts are written from the ground up by other third-party users and shared back to the whole community.
 If you’re interested in adding your own features to ScanaStudio to automate some analysis processes, you can get started here:

 At any moment, you can launch the script manager from ScanaStudio by clicking on the settings menu (top right corner) and then “Scripts manager”.